 a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including, but not limited to, the Affordable Care Act §1411 et seq.
 (42 U.S.C. §18081 et seq.), Government Code §100503, and 10 CCR §6400 et seq.

-b) Contractor shall comply with the Exchange eligibility and enrollment determinations made through CalHEERS for Enrollees, including any determinations that result from an applicant’s appeal of an Exchange determination. .
-Contractor shall accept all Enrollees assigned by the Exchange except as otherwise authorized by policies and procedures of the Exchange or upon the approval of the Exchange. c)
+b) Contractor shall comply with the Exchange eligibility and enrollment determinations made through CalHEERS for Enrollees, including any determinations that result from an applicant’s appeal of an Exchange determination.
+Contractor shall implement appeals decisions within ten (10) business days of receiving notice of the decision by the Exchange.
+Contractor shall accept all Enrollees assigned by the Exchange except as otherwise authorized by policies and procedures of the Exchange or upon the approval of the Exchange. c) Contractor shall review and compare the Exchange enrollment reconciliation file, distributed monthly, against the Contractor’s membership enrollment database.
+Contractor shall prepare a comparison extract in accordance with the file validations set forth by the Exchange.
+Contractor shall provide the completed comparison extract to the Exchange within five (5) business days of receipt.
+Exchange will validate each comparison extract for accuracy and completeness.
+If the data extract fails Level 1 (L1) validation, Contractor will be notified to correct and resubmit the comparison extract file.
+Contractor shall provide a corrected comparison extract within two (2) business days of receiving the L1 rejection notification.
+Level 1 (L1) validated comparison extracts will progress to case eligibility and enrollment Level 2 (L2) validation.
+If the comparison extract fails Level 2 (L2) validation, it will be returned to the Contractor for resubmission to the Exchange.
+Contractor shall provide a corrected comparison extract to the Exchange within two (2) business days of receiving the returned comparison extract.
+The Exchange will provide a Resolution File identifying discrepancies, stipulating the record origin and corrective action the week following Contractor’s L2 validation submission.
+Contractor will have five (5) business days to complete all corrective action based on the Resolution File.

+The enrollment reconciliation files submitted to the Exchange by the Contractor shall include, but not limited to, the following data elements:

+i.
+Consumer demographic data:

+1. First and last name;

+2. Social Security Number;

+3. Date of birth;

+4. Residential and mailing addresses;

+5. Household Case ID;

+6. Subscriber ID;

+7. Member ID; and

+8. Any other information required by the Exchange.

+ii.
+Consumer enrollment data:

+1. Start date of coverage;

+2. End date of coverage;

+3. Member status;

+4. Advance premium tax credit amount and effective date;

+5. Cost sharing amount;

+6. Gross premium;

+7. Net premium;

+8. Plan ID;

+9. Any other information required by the Exchange.

+d) Contractor shall provide a supplemental file for those members who are missing from the Exchange enrollment reconciliation file in accordance with the defined list of fields and technical requirements established by the Exchange.
+Contractor shall provide this file within two weeks of the receipt of the monthly reconciliation file.

-d) e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis, and (ii) notify the Exchange of any differences between premium payments and the enrollment and eligibility information consistent with all applicable Federal and State laws, rules, and regulations.
+e) Contractor shall rely upon the accuracy of current eligibility and enrollment information furnished by the Exchange during the term of this Agreement; provided, however, that Contractor shall: (i) reconcile premium payment information with enrollment and eligibility information received from the Exchange on a monthly basis, .
 Contractor shall only accept changes to eligibility information submitted by Employers or Enrollees when the Exchange notifies or confirms such change to Contractor.

 2.1.3 Collection Practices